HusenjanDev/Quartz/content/Documents/0028 Enabling Auto Scaling for Exchange Online Archive.md

     Enable-Mailbox <EMAIL> -AutoExpandingArchive
     ```

-Once the command is used the user should now have a auto-expanding archive mailbox which can hold up to 1.5 TB emails.
+After enabling the Auto-Expanding Archiving feature it can take 1 hour for the change to take effect.
+However, once the change is applied the user should be able to store 1.5 TB of archive emails.

 ## Conclusion

-The requirements to enable Auto-Expanding Archiving in Microsoft 365 is a Microsoft E5 license.
-I would recommend enabling Auto-Expanding Archive on heavy users such as CEO, CFO, CCO, and CTO as that will allow them to archive all their emails in-case it's needed in the future.
-Hopefully, this article helped you with enabling auto-expanding archiving feature.
+The Chief Executive Officer, Chief Financial Officer, and Chief Commercial Officer typically recieves a-lot of emails and the archive storage allows them to store old emails without deleting them.
+When the emails are stored in the archive folder they are only accessible when they are online and this helps with combating caching issues that commonly occurs with the Outlook client.

+The executives can quickly fill up the archive storage therefore eabling Auto-Expanding Archiving on their account is a great move as that will allow them to store emails up to 1.5 TB.